dtamayo/reboundx/doc/add_effect.rst

 ``C Example`` is a link to the C Example you wrote.
 All C examples in the ``reboundx/examples`` directory are automatically built into the documentation, and have cross-reference targets of the form ``c_example_foldername``, where foldername is the name of your example folder in ``reboundx/examples``.

-Don't worry about the ``Python Example`` line.
-I will update it when I merge your new effect into the REBOUNDx master branch on github.
-Github renders iPython notebooks very nicely within the browser, so we provide links to those github pages.
+For the ``Python Example`` line, edit the link from another documentation entry with the name of your ipython notebook filename (in both the title and bracketed URL).

 Underneath your table, provide a description that will inform users when it's appropriate to apply your effect (and when it's not!).

-Finally, we add two more tables:
+Finally, if your effect uses a parameters structure and/or particle parameters, we add tables:

 .. code-block:: rst